ppy/osu-wiki/wiki/osu!tourney/en.md

 It is possible that your multiplayer room is named incorrectly or you used the wrong acronym in `tournament.cfg`.
 Make sure you are using the correct room name (see the **Match Creation** section), renaming an existing multiplayer room will not work.
-If the above doesn't work, recreate the room while following the **Match Creation**0 section of this guide closely.
+If the above doesn't work, recreate the room while following the **Match Creation** section of this guide closely.

 Email tournaments@ppy.sh if you require further assistance.